Connic

 Building Your First Dashboard

-Connic creates a default dashboard when you start your first project.
-But the real power comes from customization.
-Here is how to build a dashboard tailored to your needs:
+Connic creates a default dashboard when you start your first project, but the real value comes from customizing it.
+Here's how to build a dashboard for what you actually look at:

 Step 1: Navigate to Observability

 In your project sidebar, click Observability.
-You will see the default dashboard with pre-configured widgets showing total runs, success rate, token usage, and costs.
+You'll see the default dashboard with pre-configured widgets for total runs, success rate, token usage, and costs.

 Step 2: Enter Edit Mode